 It is ok to have been only to Prague but don’t forget there are other beautiful places in the Czech Republic.
 You can discover some of them in our posts.

 Beer drinkers everywhere

 Probably one of the most common misconceptions about the Czech Republic.
 Although is it true that Czechia is the country with the highest beer consumption per capita and there are small and large breweries all over the country, not all Czechs drink beer.

 – shocking statement by a Czech person who prefers to remain nameless

 In fact, there is even a region which specializes in wine production and you can taste most exquisite wines on nearly every corner.
 That wine region is South Moravia.

 This one goes especially to our US-readers (we know you’re there) because we’ve heard this one more than enough.
 Melania Trump, the wife of Donald J. Trump, does not come from the Czech Republic, Czechoslovakia or even Slovakia.
 She comes from Slovenia which is another beautiful Slavic country.
 Trump’s first wife Ivana is the one who’s Czech;) And by the way, we have a list of famous people who have Czech roots, so check it out!

 “I was asked multiple times whether we celebrate 4th of July.”

 No, guys, Czech Republic really doesn’t observe and celebrate other countries’ national holidays…

-Also, it’s not constantly cold and snowing in Czechia which is something southern Europeans tend to think and Czechs drive on the right side of the road.
+Also, it’s not constantly cold and snowing in Czechia which is something southern Europeans tend to think.

 One of the most pleasant things we’ve heard is that the Czech women are the most beautiful women in the world.
 Whether that is a misconception or not we leave up to you;-)